Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

 \begin{lemma} If $I \subset J$, and $I' \subset J'$, the projection map

-is an even stratified map (the source equipped with the stratification by left $L^+ \cP_{I'}$-orbits, and the target equipped with the stratification by left $L^+ \cP_{J'}$-orbits), which is both proper and $\ell$-cohomologically smooth of integral $\ell$-dimension. \end{lemma}
+is an even stratified map (where the source is equipped with the stratification by left $L^+ \cP_{I'}$-orbits, and the target equipped with the stratification by left $L^+ \cP_{J'}$-orbits), which is both proper and $\ell$-cohomologically smooth of integral $\ell$-dimension. \end{lemma}

-\begin{proof} The map $\pi$ is a torsor for the diamond of a partial flag variety of $G$, hence it is proper and $\ell$-cohomologically smooth of integral $\ell$-dimension.
-It is also evidently stratified, and even because the cohomology of partial flag varieties is concentrated in even degrees. \end{proof}
+\begin{proof} The map $\pi$ is a torsor for the diamond of a partial flag variety of $G$, hence it is proper and $\ell$-cohomologically smooth (of integral $\ell$-dimension).
+It is also evidently stratified, and even because the maps of strata are fibrations with fibers having affine pavings, hence have cohomology in even degrees. \end{proof}

 As in \cite[p.1201]{JMW14} there is a commutative diagram